grnet/baas/docs/source/install.rst

 In order to create your first backup set or to restore an existing one you will need:

-* A synnefo cloud URL
+* the cloud authentication URL
-* A user authentication token
+* your user authentication token

-If any of the above is missing or is outdated, BaaS will not be able to function properly.
+If any of the above is missing or the token has expired, BaaS will not be able to function properly.

 GUI
 ---

-Start BaaS in GUI mode.
-If a cloud configuration is missing you will be prompted to add one in `Cloud Settings` section:
+Start BaaS.
+If a cloud configuration is missing, you will be prompted to add one in `Cloud Settings` section.
+To get your cloud credentials, browse to your cloud website, log in and click on `API access`.

 * The **Cloud URL** must be provided manually.
-* To get the **User token** click "Login to retrieve token" to authenticate with a user name and password.
-It has to be re-retrieved every time it expires or is invalidated in any other way.
+* The **User token** can be automatically retrieved, by clicking on "Auto-fill token with login".
+You will just need to authenticate to your cloud system.

 Config file
 -----------